 Distinction in Research and Creative Work

-Distinction in Research and Creative Work is a university award for select undergraduates, granted at commencement, which appears on the transcript and diploma.
-Students must apply within their department or program to be considered for the award and the application must be supported by a letter from a faculty member.
+Distinction in Research and Creative Work is a university award for select undergraduates, granted at Commencement, which appears on the transcript and diploma.
+Students must apply to be considered for the award, and the application must be supported by a letter from a faculty member (or center director).
+The most common path of application would be to the student's major department.
+A student whose research or other creative project is in a field outside of their major should submit an application to the academic department or program most closely associated with the subject matter of their project.

 Eligibility for the award extends widely to include a variety of research, design, and other creative projects, as well as persistent dedication to research.
 Projects completed in part or entirely at other institutions or with community partners will be eligible for consideration.

-Applicants must be in good academic standing and have a cumulative GPA of at least 3.30 in courses completed at Rice.
+Applicants must be in good academic standing at Rice at the time of their graduation.
 The award will be granted only to projects that produce a concrete outcome--e.g. an essay, invention, design, musical composition--and demonstrate commitment and/or achievement above and beyond the norm.
-Students who complete senior theses, senior design projects or other required senior capstone projects shall not qualify automatically for consideration for this university distinction.
+Students who complete senior theses, senior design projects, or other required senior capstone projects are eligible and may submit their thesis or capstone project for consideration; however, these students do not qualify automatically for consideration for this university distinction.

 Responsibility for judging applications and determining those that merit the distinction award rests with the undergraduate degree programs or departments.
-Departments publish annually clear expectations and criteria for the research and design projects that will be considered for the award, as well as guidelines for what constitutes research work above and beyond the norm within their respective fields.
+Annually, departments and degree granting programs publish clear expectations and criteria for the research and design projects that will be considered for the award, as well as guidelines for what constitutes research or creative work above and beyond the norm within their respective fields.
 Departments may designate additional requirements as well, such as completion of a research seminar or oral defense.

 As a practice, Rice University does not "rank" the undergraduate degree recipients in a graduating class.
 Many of Rice's graduating undergraduates go on to graduate school.
 For those completing medical and law school applications, and needing the "top 10%" GPA for your graduating class, please make note of the following: